 After the western civilization was established, rubies remained valuable and rose to prominence among European aristocracy and monarchy.
 Numerous medieval Europeans wore rubies as a sign of good health, prosperity, intelligence, and romantic success.

-Emeralds are formed of beryl and are one of the four gemstones recognized worldwide as "precious" (the other three being rubies, sapphires, and diamonds).
+Emeralds are formed of beryl and are one of the four gemstones recognised worldwide as "precious" (the other three being rubies, sapphires, and diamonds).
 Their green hue is attributed to minute concentrations of vanadium and/or chromium.
 Emeralds are always ever green, however their shades can range from yellow-green to deep jade.
-This is in contrast to other valuable stones, which are available in a variety of colors.
+This is in contrast to other valuable stones, which are available in a variety of colours.

 The lightest stones are called green beryl rather than emeralds.
 The most sought-after emerald hues are medium to medium-dark, with intense saturation and bluish-green to green tones.